Martinho de Ataíde, 2nd Count of Atouguia: Lordship of the Canary Islands

-On that same occasion, Ataíde - probably at the instance of Prince Henry, the Navigator - expressed an interest in receiving from Castile, as a donation from Henry IV, the Canary Islands.
+According to Portuguese sources, starting with the 16th century historian João de Barros, on that same occasion, Ataíde - probably at the instance of Prince Henry, the Navigator - expressed an interest in receiving from Castile, as a donation from Henry IV, the Canary Islands.
 After the donation took place, the islands (Gran Canaria, Tenerife and La Palma) would be sold by Dom Martinho to the Count of Viana and finally - in 1466 - by Viana to the King's brother-in-law, the Infante D. Fernando.
-In practice, however, and despite all the efforts to claim possession of the Canaries throughout much of the 15th century, Portugal never managed to mobilize the necessary resources to dominate them.